For more transport chat, join our popular Facebook group, Londonist Roundel Ramblings.

 Things go wrong with roads.
 Roadworks, planned or unplanned (every Londoner has encountered burst water mains in their time), cause issues for buses.
 Often, the bus goes on diversion, winding its way around back streets.
 But this isn't always feasible.
 Perhaps the roadworks come too close to the end of the route, and it's logical to terminate early.

-Something more unpredictable might be the cause: a major traffic accident, or another incident like the recent Extinction Rebellion protests.
+Something more unpredictable might be the cause: a major traffic accident, or another incident like the Extinction Rebellion protests.
 These cases can all lead to early curtailment.

 4. Timetable regulation

 And then there's this.
 The reason most likely to grind your gears.
 The one that leaves you dumbfounded when the driver makes their 'out of service' announcement.
 The bus appears to be functioning normally.
 You haven't seen any incidents on board.
 But you're kicked off the bus anyway, as it terminates early.

 You know it can't be an issue with the route, as the driver has informed passengers to wait for the next bus.
 In fact, the bus controller has deemed that this bus isn't needed (thanks to info gathered off TfL's iBus system); that the vehicle is better served elsewhere, perhaps on another route, or even on a different part of the same route.
 Perhaps the bus is running substantially late due to traffic; to be on time for its return journey it loops around in order to regulate the service (unfortunately not the style of regulation Warren G was into).

 TfL recommends that when incidents such as these happen, to use services such as TravelBot and Journey Planner to get you to your destination.
 Londonist recommends quietly seething, and then following TfL's advice.

 Got any particularly infuriating stories of buses randomly terminating?
 Tell us about them in the comments below.